Minxyzgo/RWPP/README.md

 You can download RWPP release version in the releases.

 # Run
-## Zip Version
+## Msi Version
-- Extract everything in the RWPP zip to the rw root directory
+- Install RWPP to your rw root directory
 > e.g. SteamLibrary\steamapps\common\Rusted Warfare\
 - Run RWPP.exe